-H 2 Biomimicry new frontiers
+Biomimicry new frontiers

-An increasing number of technologies are inspired by biological functions and solutions.
-One driver of the new momentum for biomimicry is the advance in simulation and freeform manufacturing (3D printing).
-Current examples of cutting edge biomimicry innovations include smell-guided-navigation, jellyfish inspired locomotion, insectinspired robot design (vision and movement) and research into animal system behaviour (e.g. ants) that could help us develop the internet - or even understand how cancer spreads.
-Furthermore, biological principles and characteristics could be used for better computing.
-There are already many attempts to emulate biologic systems in order to enhance computer chip performance or binary communication processes as well as bioinspired parallel and neuromorph computing.
+Increasingly technologies are inspired by biological functions and solutions.
+One driver of the new momentum for biomimicry are the advances in simulation and freeform manufacturing (3D printing).
+Current examples of cutting edge biomimicry innovations include jellyfish inspired locomotion, insect inspired robot design (vision and movement) and research into animal system behavior (eg. ants) that could help us develop the internet - or even understand how cancer spreads.
+Furthermore, biological principles and characteristics are used for better computing.
+There are attempts to emulate biological systems in order to enhance computer chip performance or communication processes such as bioinspired parallel and neuromorph computing.
 In the 2015 Lift China Conference there was a focus in biomimicry as the next generation sustainability concept.

-H 3 Active audiences
+Active audiences